deephaven-examples/solo-que-tournament-bracket-creator/Docs/Motivation.md

   - Attempt to make more teams until all players have been placed on a team

 The code for this can be found in the file `../Python/Smarter_Even_Team_Maker.py`

+## Performance difference

+Test out the scripts yourself with different numbers of players.
+On my local machine, when using the file `/data/halo_seeding_match.csv` with 16 players and teams of 4, I show about a 340x speedup when going from the brute force method to the "smarter" one.